-General Data Protection Regulation (GDPR) might arguably be the most extensive and comprehensive privacy regulation in the history of the world.
-But, it is certainly not the first privacy regulation to come into effect.
+General Data Protection Regulation (GDPR) might arguably be the most extensive and comprehensive privacy regulation to date.
+But it is certainly not the first privacy regulation to come into effect.
 Indeed, it has multiple predecessors.
-Over time, different laws have been enacted to make the system more transparent to the people.
-The Freedom of Information Act 2000 is one such Act of Parliament that was passed by the UK Parliament.
+Over time, different laws have been enacted to make the system more transparent to the public.
+The Freedom of Information Act 2000 is one such act of parliament that received royal assent and came into force on 30th November 2000.
 In 2017 alone, 46,681 requests were received under the FOI Act.
 Why is the FOI Act so popular?
 What kind of information can be requested under it?
-And, how will it coexist with GDPR?
+And how will it coexist with GDPR?
 The answers to these and many more questions are explored in detail here.

-What is the Freedom of Information Act 2000?
+What is the Freedom of Information Act (FOI) 2000?

-Before the implementation of the Act, the general public only knew limited information published by the public authorities voluntarily.
-The draft bill for the Act was put before the Houses in 1999 and it became an Act, as is apparent, in 2000.
+Before the implementation of the act, the general public only knew limited information published by the public authorities voluntarily.
+The draft bill for the act was put before the Houses of Parliament in 1999 and it received royal assent and came into force on 30th November 2000.

 Publicly Owned Companies: These are the companies that are wholly owned either by the public authorities listed in Schedule 1 or by the Crown.